 Sampford Peverell is a small rural school which is safe and secure.
-It has an accessible toilet.
 The school allocates funds to meet the needs of smaller items of specialist equipment and works with outside agencies to provide larger items of equipment.
 The school has a range of ICT to support learning.